carlos-santiago-2017/InsideTheMachine/README.md

 -􏱭 Crew 5a: Paint the sides of the SUV.
 -􏱭 Crew 5b: Paint the top of the SUV.

 After the modifications described here, the 10 smaller crews in our factory now have a collective total of 10 SUVs in progress during the course of any given 30-minute period.
-Furthermore, our factory can now complete a new SUV every 30 minutes, a tenfold improvement over our first factory’s completion rate of one SUV every five hours.
-So by pipelining our assembly line even more deeply, we’ve put even more of its workers to work con- currently, thereby increasing the number of SUVs that can be worked on simultaneously and increasing the number of SUVs that can be completed within a given period of time.
+Furthermore, our factory can now complete a new SUV every 30 minutes, a tenfold improvement over our first factory’s **Program Execution Time** of one SUV every five hours.
+So by **pipelining** our assembly line even more deeply, we’ve put even more of its workers to work con- currently, thereby increasing the number of SUVs that can be worked on simultaneously and increasing the number of SUVs that can be completed within a given period of time.

 Deepening the pipeline of the four-stage processor works on similar principles and has a similar effect on completion rates.
 Just as the five stages in our SUV assembly line could be broken down further into a longer sequence of more specialized stages, the execution process that each instruction goes through can be broken down into a series of much more than just four discrete stages.
 By breaking the processor’s four-stage pipeline down into a longer series of shorter, more specialized stages, even more of the processor’s specialized hardware can work simultaneously on more instructions and thereby increase the number of instructions that the pipeline completes each nanosecond.

 We first moved from a single-cycle processor to a pipelined processor by taking the 4 ns time period that the instruction spent traveling through the processor and slicing it into four discrete pipeline stages of 1 ns each in length.
 These four discrete pipeline stages corresponded to the four phases of an instruction’s lifecycle.
 A processor’s pipeline stages aren’t always going to correspond exactly to the four phases of a processor’s lifecycle, though.
 Some processors have a five-stage pipeline, some have a six-stage pipeline, and many have pipelines deeper than 10 or 20 stages.
-In such cases, the CPU designer must slice up the instruction’s lifecycle into the desired number of stages in such a way that all the stages are equal in length.
+In such cases, the **CPU** designer must slice up the instruction’s lifecycle into the desired number of stages in such a way that all the stages are equal in length.

 Now let’s take that 4 ns execution process and slice it into eight discrete stages.
-Because all eight pipeline stages must be of exactly the same duration for pipelining to work, the eight pipeline stages must each be 4 ns 􏱮 8 = 0.5 ns in length.
+Because all eight pipeline stages must be of exactly the same duration for **pipelining** to work, the eight pipeline stages must each be 4 ns 􏱮 8 = 0.5 ns in length.
 Since we’re presently working with an idealized example, let’s pretend that splitting up the processor’s four-phase lifecycle into eight equally long (0.5 ns) pipeline stages is a trivial matter, and that the results look like what you see in Figure 3-8.
 (In reality, this task is not trivial and involves a number of trade-offs.
 As a concession to that reality, I’ve chosen to use the eight stages of a real-world pipeline—the MIPS pipeline—in Figure 3-8, instead of just splitting each of the four traditional stages in two.)

 ![Screen Shot 2020-07-12 at 8 45 28](https://user-images.githubusercontent.com/24994818/87247885-15acdc80-c41c-11ea-81f6-2e100384d4ea.png)

-Because pipelining requires that each pipeline stage take exactly one clock cycle to complete, the clock cycle can now be shortened to 0.5 ns in order to fit the lengths of the eight pipeline stages.
+Because **pipelining** requires that each pipeline stage take exactly one clock cycle to complete, the clock cycle can now be shortened to 0.5 ns in order to fit the lengths of the eight pipeline stages.
 At the bottom of Figure 3-8, you can see the impact that this increased number of pipeline stages has on the number of instructions completed per unit time.

-The single-cycle processor can complete one instruction every 4 ns, for a completion rate of 0.25 instructions/ns, and the four-stage pipelined pro- cessor can complete one instruction every nanosecond for a completion rate of one instructions/ns.
+The single-cycle processor can complete one instruction every 4 ns, for a **Program Execution Time** of 0.25 instructions/ns, and the four-stage pipelined pro- cessor can complete one instruction every nanosecond for a **Program Execution Time** of one instructions/ns.
 The eight-stage processor depicted in Figure 3-8 improves on both of these by completing one instruction every 0.5 ns, for a completion rate of two instructions/ns.
 Note that because each instruction still takes 4 ns to execute, the first 4 ns of the eight-stage processor are still dedicated to filling up the pipeline.
 But once the pipeline is full, the processor can begin completing instructions twice as fast as the four-stage processor and eight times as fast as the single-stage processor.
-This eightfold increase in completion rate versus a single-cycle design means that the eight-stage processor can execute programs much faster than either a single-cycle or a four-stage processor. **But does the eightfold increase in completion rate translate into an eightfold increase in processor performance?
+This eightfold increase in **Program Execution Time** versus a single-cycle design means that the eight-stage processor can execute programs much faster than either a single-cycle or a four-stage processor. **But does the eightfold increase in completion rate translate into an eightfold increase in processor performance?
 Not exactly**.

 # 	* [Program Execution Time and Completion Rate](https://github.com/c4arl0s/InsideTheMachine#4-pipelined-execution-35)

-If the program that the single-cycle processor in Figure 3-6 is running consisted of only the four instructions depicted, that program would have a program execution time of 16 ns, or 4 instructions 􏱮 0.25 instructions/ns.
+If the program that the single-cycle processor in Figure 3-6 is running consisted of only the four instructions depicted, that program would have a **Program Execution Time** of 16 ns, or 4 instructions 􏱮 0.25 instructions/ns.
 If the program consisted of, say, seven instructions, it would have a program execution time of 7 instructions 􏱮 0.25 instructions/ns = 28 ns.
-In general, a program’s execution time is equal to the total number of instructions in the program divided by the processor’s instruction completion rate (number of instructions completed per nanosecond), as in the following equation:
+In general, a program’s execution time is equal to the total number of instructions in the program divided by the processor’s instruction **Program Execution Time** (number of instructions completed per nanosecond), as in the following equation:

 Program Execution Time = (Number of instructions in Program ) / (instruction completion rate)

-Most of the time, when I talk about **processor performance** in this book, I’m talking about program execution time.
+Most of the time, when I talk about **processor performance** in this book, I’m talking about **Program Execution Time**.
 One processor performs better than another if it executes all of a program’s instructions in a shorter amount of time, so **reducing program execution time is the key to increasing processor performance**.

-In the case of a non-pipelined, single-cycle processor, the instruction completion rate (x instructions per 1 ns) is simply the inverse of the instruc- tion execution time (y ns per 1 instruction), where x and y have different numerical values.
-Because the relationship between completion rate and instruction execution time is simple and direct in a single-cycle processor, an nfold improvement in one is an nfold improvement in the other.
+In the case of a non-pipelined, single-cycle processor, the instruction **Program Execution Time** (x instructions per 1 ns) is simply the inverse of the instruc- tion execution time (y ns per 1 instruction), where x and y have different numerical values.
+Because the relationship between completion rate and **Instruction Execution Time** is simple and direct in a single-cycle processor, an nfold improvement in one is an nfold improvement in the other.
 So improving the performance of a single-cycle processor is really about reducing instruction execution times.

-With pipelined processors, the relationship between instruction execution time and completion rate is more complex.
+With pipelined processors, the relationship between **Instruction Execution Time** and **Program Execution Time** is more complex.
 As discussed previously, pipelined processors allow you to increase the processor’s completion rate without altering the instruction execution time.
 Of course, a reduction in instruction execution time still translates into a completion rate improvement, but the reverse is not necessarily true.
-In fact, as you’ll learn later on, pipelining’s improvements to completion rate often come at the price of **increased** instruction execution times.
+In fact, as you’ll learn later on, **pipelining**’s improvements to completion rate often come at the price of **increased** instruction execution times.
 This means that for pipelining to improve performance, the processor’s completion rate must be as high as possible over the course of a program’s execution.
+**

 # 	* [The Relationship Between Completion Rate and Program Execution Time](https://github.com/c4arl0s/InsideTheMachine#4-pipelined-execution-35)